Opening a Practice Checklist

 Consider patient safety when setting up your work space or clinic.
 If you are purchasing an existing business, evaluate the existing setup of the clinic and make any improvements necessary to ensure patient safety.

-Ensure that your work space will be in compliance with the requirements of the Accessibility for Ontarians with Disabilities Act.
+Ensure your work space will be in compliance with the requirements of the Accessibility for Ontarians with Disabilities Act.

 Plan for possible emergencies and document protocols for action.